Colorado Avalanche's Playoff History

-The Colorado Avalanche, a professional ice hockey team based in Denver, competes in the Western Conference of the National Hockey League ( NHL).
+The Colorado Avalanche is a professional ice hockey team based in Denver, which competes in the Western Conference of the National Hockey League ( NHL).
 Formerly known as the Quebec Nordiques, the franchise relocated from Canada to Colorado in 1995.
-The Avalanche have a storied history, winning three Stanley Cup championships in 1996, 2001, and 2022.
+The Avalanche have a storied history, winning three Stanley Cup championships in 1996, 2001, and 2022 respectively.

 Led by legendary players like Joe Sakic, Peter Forsberg, and Patrick Roy, the Avalanche quickly established themselves as a formidable force in the NHL, winning their first title in their inaugural season in Colorado.
 Despite some ups and downs over the years, including coaching changes and shifts in performance, the Avalanche have remained a perennial contender in the league, with their most recent Stanley Cup victory coming in 2022 after a dominant regular season and postseason performance.

-The Colorado Avalanche, since their relocation from Quebec, have had a notable history in the NHL playoffs, making 19 appearances overall.
+The Colorado Avalanche, since their relocation from Quebec, have had a notable history in the NHL playoffs, making 21 appearances overall, as of May 2025.
 Their journey began in the 1995-96 season, their inaugural year in Colorado, where they captured the Stanley Cup by sweeping the Florida Panthers in the finals.

-A table exploring Colorado Avalanche’s playoff history and appearance is provided below:
+A table exploring Colorado Avalanche’s playoff history and appearances is provided below, as per Hockey Reference:

 YearRecordResult